wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 });
 ```

-Now the operation looks like this:
+Now the query operation looks like this:

 ```graphql
 query {